September 13, 2018

 Let's begin our exploration by recalling that effective critical thinkers function by way of different thought processes in different circumstances.
 After all, figuring out how to make it to work on time when your car breaks down in rush hour traffic requires critical thinking application as much as negotiating world peace does.
 Both scenarios facilitate such skills in far different settings, and with different stakes and outcomes, but they call upon these skills nonetheless.

 The question is about what universal traits the effective critical thinkers in each circumstance, and all those in between, would share.
 That's the mystery we intend to solve here by offering suggestions of what the most important defining characteristics of a critical thinker would be.
-Our hope is to give you and those you teach the highest ideals to strive for in terms of nurturing this undeniably valuable skill set.

 Effective critical thinkers are inherently curious about a wide range of topics and generally have broad interests.
 They tend to have a healthy inquisitiveness about the world and about people.
 An understanding of and appreciation for the diversity of cultures, beliefs, and views that encompass humanity are one of the hallmarks of a great critical thinker.
 This is also part of what makes them lifelong learners.